Paper airplane icon

 Image: The Roaming Renegades

 Yes, you read that correctly.
 Whilst wandering around Jogja, you don’t really get the seaside vibes you’d imagine for somewhere that’s actually pretty close to the coast, and some amazing coastline at that.
+So ya know, it’s actually a pretty legit alternative to Bali!

 Parangtritis is also one of the most popular beaches and is just stunning at sunset.

 Be sure to check out places like Watu Lumbung Beach; it’s a little off the beaten track, but you’ll be greeted with the most incredible scenery.
-Wediombo Beach is another hidden gem only the locals know about!
+Wediombo Beach is another hidden gem that only the locals know about!

 If you’re looking for somewhere a little more adventurous, then Timang Beach is perfect.
 It’s known for its sandboarding and dune buggy tours, as well as the nearby Jomblang Cave, which most tours offer as a combined package.

-9. Take In the Local Culture and Everyday Street Sights
+10. Take In the Local Culture and Everyday Street Sights

 A muslim woman sitting on the street in Yogyakarta, Indonesia selling street food she is cooking over a small grill